tarakellybrophy/Creative-Coding/README.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-Progress images of the final pattern can be found on the Invision board previosuly mentioned in this section.
+Progress images of the final pattern can be found on the Invision board previously mentioned in this section.